Skip to content

 17. What should I expect during a gorilla trekking experience?

-• Gorilla trekking starts off with a briefing session at the park headquarters.
+• Gorilla trekking starts with a briefing session at the park headquarters.
 It involves hiking through dense forests to find a gorilla family.

 • Once your group locates the gorillas, you’ll have up to one hour to observe them from a safe distance (usually about 7 meters or 21 feet).
-Get to observe their behavior, and sometimes even having close encounters as they go about their daily activities.
+Get to observe their behavior, and sometimes even have close encounters as they go about their daily activities.

 18. How much does it cost to see gorillas in Uganda?

-• A gorilla trekking permit in Uganda costs USD 800 per person per trek valid for a day.
+• A gorilla trekking permit in Uganda costs USD 800 per person per trek, valid for a day.

-• A gorilla habituation permit in Uganda costs USD 1500 per person per trek valid for a day.
+• A gorilla habituation permit in Uganda costs USD 1500 per person per tre,k valid for a day.

 • What’s Included: The fee includes park entry, the services of experienced guides and trackers, and the time spent with the gorillas.